davekirby/EFFProject/report/PROJ_KirbyD.md

 tensorboardX has no dependency on TensorBoard, so it is not necessary to install TensorBoard to save the data, only to view it afterwards.

-Figures 4 shows an examples of TensorBoard comparing several runs of the classifier on the iris dataset.
+Figures 4.1 shows an examples of TensorBoard comparing several runs of the classifier on the iris dataset.

-![Example TensorBoard display of scalar values](images/tensorboard_1.png) *Figure 4: example TensorBoard display of scalar values*
+![Example TensorBoard display of scalar values](images/tensorboard_1.png) *Figure 4.1: example TensorBoard display of scalar values*

-Figures 5 shows an examples of TensorBoard displaying histograms of how the fitness and sizes of the entire population changes over the 20 iterations.
+Figures 4.2 shows an examples of TensorBoard displaying histograms of how the fitness and sizes of the entire population changes over the 20 iterations.

-![Example TensorBoard display of histograms of population fitness and sizes](images/tensorboard_2.png) *Figure 5: example TensorBoard display of histograms of population fitness and sizes*
+![Example TensorBoard display of histograms of population fitness and sizes](images/tensorboard_2.png) *Figure 4.2: example TensorBoard display of histograms of population fitness and sizes*

-Figure 6 shows the TensorBoard display of the rules for the best individual after a training run.
+Figure 4.3 shows the TensorBoard display of the rules for the best individual after a training run.

-![Example TensorBoard display of best individual](images/tensorboard_3.png) *Figure 6: example TensorBoard display of best individual*
+![Example TensorBoard display of best individual](images/tensorboard_3.png) *Figure 4.3: example TensorBoard display of best individual*

 ### Adding rule pruning

 It was noticed that rules were often created with redundant terms, for example (in pseudo-code) "IF NOT(NOT(X)) THEN ...", "IF X AND X THEN ..." and "IF X OR X THEN..." could all be replaced with "IF X THEN ..." without changing the meaning of the expression.
 This redundancy was unnecessary bloat that slowed down execution of the rules and contributed nothing to the fitness.
+It also made the final rules less readable.
 To alleviate this  `_prune_rule` and `_prune_population` functions were added that searched for this kind of redundancy and remove it.
 The population is then pruned just before it is evaluated.

 ### Adding "unlikely" term to consequents